Lauffen am Neckar: Wine-growing

 The Lauffen winemaking cooperative was founded in 1935 and, with an annual yield of some six million litres and sales of approximately 22 million euros, is one of the largest high-quality cooperatives in the wine region of Württemberg.
 The cooperative has some 600 members, the area of vines covering approximately 570 hectares.
 Quality wines marketed under the name "Katzenbeißer" are especially well known.
 In addition to those forming part of the cooperative, other growers cultivate and market their own wines independently.
 The vineyards at Lauffen are part of the greater Kirchenweinberg area of the Württemberg lowland winegrowing region.
 An annual event is the selection of Württemberg's ‘Weinkönigin’ (Wine Queen), whose role it is to represent the winegrowing industry at events not only in Württemberg, but also throughout Germany and elsewhere in Europe.
 A prerequisite for the title holder is a knowledge of wine and the wine-production process.
 Girls from Lauffen have twice been crowned Wine Queen: for 1984–1985, the choice was Karoline Rembold (subsequent married name, Steinle); for 1972–1974, the crown went to Ilse Eberbach (subsequent married name, Riederer).

 Communications

 Rail

 Lauffen is situated on the Franconia Railway from Stuttgart to Würzburg.
 There are two connections every hour via the RegionalBahn trains to Stuttgart and Heilbronn.
 Until 1995, Lauffen was the terminus of the Zabergäubahn to Leonbronn.
 Passenger services ceased operation in 1986.

 Road

 The link to the motorway network is via the B27.
 The nearest motorway junction is at the A81 near Ilsfeld.

-Local businesses
+Large employer

 Schunk is one of the largest manufacturers of toolholding and automation equipment in the world.
 The company has a worldwide workforce of 1,440.
 Of these, 770 are in Lauffen and the nearby village of Hausen.